 Can politicians or bureaucrats who own private schools regulate the education sector?

-This week, schools started the new term and the New Year.
-Like it has been the case since 2008, schools increased fees children pay to attend classes and other activities.
-Throughout the week, social media were awash with outcries over the fees hikes, some of them quite astronomical.
+This week, social media were awash with outcries over the fees hikes, some of them quite astronomical.

 Schools have started charging parents half a million shillings for one pair of uniform and another half a million shillings for ‘development fees’ on top of tuition fees as high as Ushs.2 million.